 The original recipe came from a Harrisburg, PA bakery that is now out of business.
 The recipe ran in a local publication shortly before the bakery went under.
 Coincidence?

-- 3 cups old fashioned rolled oats (optionally use certified gluten-free oats
+- 3 cups old fashioned rolled oats (use certified gluten-free oats, if needed)

 - 1 teaspoon baking powder